-All other items of property, plant and equipment, mainly comprising administrative assets, are stated at cost less accumulated depreciation and impairment losses, if any.
+All other items of property, plant and equipment, mainly comprising leasehold improvements, fixtures and fitouts and administrative assets, are stated at cost less accumulated depreciation and impairment losses, if any.
 Cost includes expenditures that are directly attributable to the acquisition of the assets.
-The cost of self-constructed assets includes the cost of materials and direct labour, any other costs directly attributable to bringing the asset to a working condition for its intended use, costs of dismantling and removing the items and restoring the site on which they are located and capitalized borrowing costs.
+The cost of self-constructed assets includes the cost of materials and direct labor, any other costs directly attributable to bringing the asset to a working condition for its intended use, costs of dismantling and removing the items and restoring the site on which they are located and capitalized borrowing costs.
 When parts of an item of property, plant and equipment have different useful lives, they are accounted for as separate items (components) of property, plant and equipment.